TheDeveloper/abacus/README.md

 metrics.increment('metricName', 5);

 // set value of metric
-metrics.set('metricName',153)
+metrics.set('metricName', 153)

 // Get value of metric
 metrics.get('metricName');

 // Print a summary of counters to STDOUT every 10 seconds.
-Remember to set DEBUG environment variable metrics.printPeriodically(10);
+This is automatically setup if config.printFrequency is set. metrics.printPeriodically(10000);

 // Periodically flush counters to statsD.
 This is opposed to sending the counter each time it is changed
 // If config.resetOnFlush is false, the counters will be cumulative.
-Otherwise, they're reset to 0 on each flush. metrics.flushPeriodically(60000); // in Milliseconds.
+Otherwise, they're reset to 0 on each flush.
+// This is automatically setup if config.flushFrequency is set. metrics.flushPeriodically(60000); // in milliseconds.
 Flush every 60 seconds
 ````

-#### Configuration
+### Configuration
-Abacus supports 2 configuration methods.
-It's compatable with [node-config](http://lorenwest.github.com/node-config/latest/), so if you're using node-config in your parent project you can set an abacus property in your configuration object and abacus will pick it up automatically.

-Alternatively, you can pass a configuration object directly to abacus on instantiation: `new abacus(config);`.
+You can pass a configuration object directly to abacus on instantiation: `new Abacus(config);`.
 See usage example.

-#### StatsD
+### StatsD
 Abacus can be configured to send its counters to an instance of [StatsD](https://github.com/etsy/statsd/).
 You can configure the StatsD connection as shown in the example.

-#### Logging
+### Logging
 This module uses [debug](https://github.com/visionmedia/debug/), and therefore obeys the same output control scheme.
 You can see all output from abacus by setting the environment variable DEBUG=*

 Sub-sections of debug output can be controlled by setting for e.g. DEBUG=abacus:abacus.
 Read debug's documentation for more on output control.